sinclairzx81/typebox/readme.md

 TypeBox is a runtime type builder that creates in-memory Json Schema objects that infer as TypeScript types.
 The schematics produced by this library are designed to match the static type checking rules of the TypeScript compiler.
 TypeBox offers a unified type that can be statically checked by TypeScript and runtime asserted using standard Json Schema validation.

-This library is designed to allow Json Schema to compose with a similar flexibility to TypeScript's type system.
-It can be used as a simple tool to build up complex schematics or integrated into REST and RPC services to help validate data received over the wire.
+This library is designed to enable Json Schema to compose similar to how types compose within TypeScript's own type system.
+It can be used as a simple tool to build up complex schematics or integrated into REST or RPC services to help validate data received over the wire.

 License MIT